October 27, 2017

 While most everyone is driven to accomplish an end result, no one is exempt from experiencing setbacks – physically, mentally or emotionally.
 Even the most successful people on the planet have had moments where they think and feel they’re unable to do what they’ve later come to accomplish.

 No matter the cause of the self-sabotaging behavior, the results are always the same: We question our abilities and what we’re capable of achieving.
-Questioning every move we’ve ever made and over-analyzing past and future decisions is detrimental behavior that sets us further away from reaching our goals.
-When we’re overcome by self-doubt, it’s easy to want to throw in the towel and give up on trying to reach our goals as they feel impossible to obtain.
+Questioning every move we’ve ever made and over-analyzing past and future decisions sets us further away from reaching our goals.
+When we’re overcome by self-doubt, it’s easy to want to throw in the towel and give up on trying to reach our goals.

-How to stop self-sabotage
+How to stop self-sabotaging

 How the firewalk can help you